Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 12 > Revision Notes - Contemporary Centres of Power

 9. ASEAN was established in 1967 by five countries of this region-Indonesia, Malaysia, Philippines, Singapore and Thailand by signing the Bangkok Declaration.
 Over the years Brunei, Darussalam, Vietnam, Lao PDR, Myanmar, and Cambodia made its strength to ten.

-10. ASEAN countries celebrated the ASEAN WAY’, a form of informal interaction, non-confrontation and cooperation standing on three pillars in 2003 i.e. ASEAN Security Committee, ASEAN Economic Committee and ASEAN Socio-Cultural Committee.
+10. ASEAN countries celebrated the ASEAN WAY', a form of informal interaction, non-confrontation and cooperation standing on three pillars in 2003 i.e. ASEAN Security Community, ASEAN Economic Community and ASEAN Socio-Cultural Community

-11. ASEAN VISION 2020 encourages negotiations over the conflicts in the region by mediating the end of Cambodian conflict, East Umar Crisis and meets annually to discuss East Asian Cooperation.
+11. ASEAN VISION 2020 encourages negotiations over the conflicts in the region by mediating the end of the Cambodian conflict, the East Timor crisis, and promoting dialogue for East Asian cooperation.

-12. In recent years, India has also tried to make agreements with ASEAN by signing Free Trade Areas with two ASEAN members—Singapore and Thailand as well as signed on FTA with ASEAN itself.
+12. In recent years, India has also tried to make agreements with ASEAN by signing trade agreements with Malaysia, Singapore and Thailand, and later concluding a Free Trade Agreement with ASEAN

 14. After independence of People's Republic of China in 1949, Soviet model of economy was adopted under the leadership of Mao by assuring employment, social welfare, education to all and better health as China began to use its own resources and grow Chinese economy at the rate of 5-6 percent.

 15. China ended its political and economic isolation with major policy decisions taken in 1970s.
-These included China-US relations establishment in 1972, four areas of modernisation (Agriculture, Industry, Science and Technology) in 1973, open door policy in 1978, privatisation of agriculture and industries in 1982 and 1990 and setting up of special Economic Zones.
+These included China-US relations establishment in 1972, four areas of modernisation: Agriculture, Industry, Science and Technology, and Military in 1973, open door policy in 1978, privatisation of agriculture in 1982 and of industry in 1998 and setting up of special Economic Zones.

 16. Regionally and globally China is going to be recognised as an economic power due to contributory factors i.e. integration and interdependency have tempered its issues with Japan, the US, ASEAN, Russia, Taiwan.
 Even China's outward-looking investment and aid policies in Latin America and Africa are projecting it as a global player.